-100% of the LEA's Court and Community School students are unduplicated: 100% are Low-Income, 14% are Foster Youth, and 15% are English Learners.
-Approximately 75% of Court and Community School students are enrolled for fewer than 70 school days or roughly three calendar months.
-The student population turns over by 35% each month, 81% each semester, and 99% each school year; students enter and exit daily.
+97% of the LEA's Alternative Education students are unduplicated: 97% are Low-Income, 13% are Foster Youth, and 18% are English Learners.
+Approximately 75% of students are enrolled for fewer than 70 school days or roughly three calendar months.
+The student population turns over by 45% each month, 89% each semester, and 99% each school year; students enter and exit daily.
 Interventions are, therefore, new and innovative each year and designed to focus on the current year's student population; they are also based on the LEA's experience and success with past student populations.

-Court and Community School students are in the custodial care of the local probation department, expelled from their home districts, or assigned probationary status.
-Court School students have a higher likelihood of experiencing an adverse childhood experience that may include violence, abuse, neglect, substance abuse, mental health concerns, and/or have had an immediate family member imprisoned.
-As the aforementioned experiences present significant barriers to a young person's overall wellness, the LEA will supplement and enhance services that address the emotional, behavioral, and academic needs of the students to provide them with full access to high-quality classroom instruction.
+Alternative Education students are in the custodial care of the local probation department, expelled from their home districts, or assigned probationary status.
+The program's students have a higher likelihood of experiencing an adverse childhood experience that may include violence, abuse, neglect, substance abuse, mental health concerns, and/or having an immediate family member imprisoned.
+As the aforementioned experiences present significant barriers to a young person's overall wellness, the LEA will supplement and enhance services that address the students' emotional, behavioral, and academic needs to provide them with full access to high-quality classroom instruction.
 These supplemental and aligned services include school psychologists for emotional support; teachers on special assignment for academic and coaching support for classroom instruction; academic tutors for individualized instruction; and alignment and collaboration with Probation, mental health, and other services within and beyond the Fresno Juvenile Justice Campus.

 The LEA contracts with county probation staff to provide home visitation, counseling, and supervision to support students.
-Student access to contact with probation supports, in addition to home communication and collaboration, facilitates positive student choices that promote a sense of school connectedness.
+Student access to contact with probation supports and home communication and collaboration facilitate positive student choices that promote a sense of school connectedness.
 Staff continues to focus on engaging in Restorative Practices and supporting increased positive interactions with adults on campus.
-Probation staff continues to support students by challenging them to become their best selves while providing ongoing support, sharing power and showing respect, and expanding their sense of possibilities.
+Probation staff continues to help students by challenging them to become their best selves while providing ongoing support, sharing power and showing respect, and expanding their sense of possibilities.